ivansible/devel/roles/dev-jupyter/README.md

 additionally configure `nginx` on port 80 in front of the jupyter server.
 Leave this blank to serve notebooks directly.

+    jupyter_nginx_ssl_cert: ""
+    jupyter_nginx_ssl_pkey: ""

+Certificate and private key for SSL access on port 443.
+If these are configured, nginx will forcibly redirect port 80 to SSL.

     jupyter_port: 8888

 This is the port where jupyter will serve notebooks if nginx is not installed.